Read time: 9 minutes

 Recommended reading: How to map content to the new buyer journey

-3 cloud & infrastructure demand gen plays:
+3 cloud and infrastructure demand gen plays:

 Our AI Buyer Intelligence platform is able to interrogate research patterns by buyer stage.
 Here's how to action these insights into a full-funnel demand gen strategy aligned to real buyer behaviour: